Posts

 Christians didn’t have a hey day, though viewing

-His his crowning achievement requires squinting.
+His crowning achievement requires squinting.

 When NASA put it on display at the Jet Propulsion Lab,